A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 Beyond regular communication, empower your sales team by making case studies available in email-friendly formats.
 Consider how they interact with prospects.
 It's usually easiest to email a PDF file or link to a landing page.
 That keeps things convenient not just for the sales team, but also for prospects who want to access case studies or share them with other key decision-makers.

 To make your case studies as effective as possible, you'll want to distribute them to the right audience.
-In this case, the “right audience” isn't synonymous with the broadest audience possible.
+Similarly to when you learned how to write a press release, the “right audience” isn't synonymous with the broadest audience possible.
 It's the people most likely to influence B2B buying decisions.

 The best distribution channels depends on those key decision-makers.
 The easier it is for them to find your case study, the greater the chance of them engaging with it.